ManwarSinghRawat/Jenkins/README.md

-# Jenkin
+# Installation of Jenkins in AWS EC2

-How to work with Jenkins
+> How to work with Jenkins

 Installation of Jenkins in AWS ?
 Go through the beloe steps: